 Certainly, exercising or going for a walk after eating is not a license to eat whatever you want.
 Unfortunately, it just does not work that way.
 You simply cannot out train a bad diet.
 In the end, for most people a bad diet will eventually wreck your health, regardless of how much you exercise, just like it did to me.

 Based on these data and the teachings of the Chinese, I now try to walk or do something physical after most meals.
 Could the Chinese be right after all?
 Could a walk after eating be just what you need to prevent weight gain?

 What one habit will you change to help you get moving more after you eat?
 Write it down.
 Try it for one week and document how you feel.
-Please share what works for you!
-Together, we can lift one another in our common quest to navigate the challenges of this society and take back our power to live well.
-You can leave a comment by clicking here.
+Together, we can lift one another in our quest to navigate the challenges of this society and take back our power to live well.

 Disclaimer Policy: This website is intended to give general information and does not provide medical advice.
 This website does not create a doctor-patient relationship between you and Dr. John Day.
 If you have a medical problem, immediately contact your healthcare provider.
 Information on this website is not intended to diagnose or treat any condition.
 Dr. John Day is not responsible for any losses, damages or claims that may result from your medical decisions.